 - If the mother is considering tubal ligation, consent for the surgery should be signed well before the delivery date.

 The average interval between a normal vaginal delivery and the postpartum checkup is six weeks.
 Moms who have delivered via C-section often follow a different schedule.
-Most obstetricians request to see their C-section patients about two weeks after the operation.
-This visit is intended to inspect the wound for infection and proper healing, remove any exposed stitches, staples or steri-strips if necessary and address any questions or issues the patient may have.
+Most doctors request to see their C-section patients about two weeks after the operation.
+This visit is intended to inspect the wound for infection and proper healing, remove any exposed stitches, staples, or steri-strips if necessary and address any questions or issues the patient may have.
 Then they usually return for a full postpartum exam four to six weeks later provided there are no more complications like an infection.